cdozdil/OptiScaler/README.md

 * @FakeMichau for support, ideas and OmniScaler name
 * @QM for continous testing efforts and helping me to reach games
 * @Cryio, @krispy, @krisshietala, @Lordubuntu, @scz, @Veeqo for their hard work on compatibility matrix
-* @RazzerBrazzer and all DLSS2FSR community for all their support
+* @RazzerBrazzer and DLSS2FSR community for all their support